atsushieno/fluidsynth-midi-service-j/README.md

 It bundles `FluidR3Mono_GM.sf3` which is bundled into apk as Android assets.
 It is released under MIT license (see the source directory).

 For comsumption in Java-based Android application, we use [JNA](https://github.com/java-native-access/jna) and [JNAerator](https://github.com/nativelibs4java/JNAerator) to provide Java binding for libfluidsynth API.
+There is a known issue on JNAerator build; it requries Java8 javac (openjdk works).
+JNAerator has not been maintained upstream to accept newer versions.
+We'd need Java8 for Android app builds anyways.

 The rest of the Java application is written in Kotlin.